Compact hidden charm pentaquark states and QCD isomers: Multiquark color flux-tube model (MCFTM)

 \section{Multiquark color flux-tube model (MCFTM)}

 Lattice QCD investigations on mesons and baryons revealed their internal color structures~\cite{lattice1}, see FIG. 1.
 The quark and antiquark in mesons are linked with a three-dimensional color flux tube.
-Three quarks in baryons are connected by a Y-shape flux-tube, in which $\mathbf{y}_0$ denotes the junction where three color flux tubes meet.
+Three quarks in baryons are connected by a Y-shape flux-tube, in which $\mathbf{y}_0$ denotes a junction where three color flux tubes meet.

-The hidden charm pentaquark states have four possible color flux-tube structures~\cite{4380cftm}, (1) meson-baryon molecule state (molecule), (2) diquark-diquark-antiquark state (diquark), (3) color octet state (octet), and (4) pentagonal state (pentagon), which are shown in FIG. 2.
+The hidden charmed pentaquark states have four possible color flux-tube structures~\cite{4380cftm}, (1) meson-baryon molecular state (molecule), (2) diquark-diquark-antiquark state (diquark), (3) color octet state (octet), and (4) pentagonal state (pentagon), which are shown in FIG. 2.
 The corresponding positions of quarks and antiquark are denoted as $\mathbf{r}_1$, $\mathbf{r}_2$, $\mathbf{r}_3$, $\mathbf{r}_4$, and $\mathbf{r}_5$, $\mathbf{y}_i$ represents the $i$-th Y-shape junction.
-Color flux-tube is similar to chemical bond in QED.
+In some extent, color flux-tube is similar to chemical bond in QED.
 The QED isomers have same atom constituents but different chemical bond structures.
 Analogously, we can call such different structures QCD isomers.